 The funny thing about morality is that every society can have a different standard for what is or isn’t right.
 Take alcohol or firearms, which are banned in some parts of the world but acceptable and encouraged in others.
 Gambling and drugs are illegal in individual states of the U.S. but are significant industries in states like Nevada and Colorado.

 When you invest in sin stock, spread out your investments in different parts of the country.
 Be smart about your investment and understand the public mood about the vice in the local economy to ensure that your target company doesn’t suddenly get banned by the state authorities.

 You can also invest in businesses from countries other than the U.S. when investing in sin stocks.
-Several successful tobacco and alcohol businesses on the stock market operate from Europe and Asian countries.
-The risk of U.S. government bans is low on these foreign companies.
+Several successful tobacco and alcohol businesses on the stock market operate in Europe and Asian countries.
+The risk of U.S. government bans is low for these foreign companies.